rreusser/trains-and-trails/src/pages/de-laveaga-dimond-park-linkup/index.md

 ![Moss-covered trees bend across a trail which ascends, cutting across a forested hillside](de-laveaga-dimond-park-linkup-080.jpg)

 I expected the rain to fluctuate, so I was actually a little surprised by now to find that it hadn't let up.
-The sound of footsteps, raindrops, and rushing water made it such a hypnotic, meditative experience that I imagined creating an extremely niche YouTube channel, in which I attach a GoPro and just run for hours in the rain.
-A white noise sort of thing, just to share the unabridged experience.
+The sound of footsteps, raindrops, and rushing water was hypnotic.

 <span data-behavior="anchor" data-feature-index="1" data-mile-position="8.7" data-split></span>
 ## Reinhardt Redwood Regional Park